GovTechSG/techpass-user-docs/docs/transition-passwordless.md

 ## Step 4: Enable Passwordless sign-in in mobile app
 ?> This section guides you to configure Passwordless sign-in using Microsoft Authenticator.

-1. On the Microsoft Authenticator app, select the TECHPASS account
+1. On the Microsoft Authenticator app, select the TECHPASS account.

-2. Select on **Set up Passwordless sign-in requests**.
+2. Select **Set up Passwordless sign-in requests**.

   ![passwordless_setup_2_android](assets/support/passwordless_setup_2_android.png ':size=500')

-3. Enter TechPass account password when prompted in the Microsoft Authenticator app and tap on **Sign in**.
+3. Enter your TechPass account password when prompted in the Microsoft Authenticator app and tap **Sign in**.

   ![passwordless_setup_3](assets/support/passwordless_setup_3.png ':size=300')